5 Bridges in Dubai That Showcase the City's Engineering Advancement

 1. Floating Bridge, Dubai

 Connects: Intersection near Deira City Centre and Dubai Creek Golf and Yacht Club.
 Note: The Dubai Roads and Transport Authority recently announced that the bridge would remain closed from Thursday, 10:00PM until Saturday, 6:00AM every week.
+Length of the bridge: 365 m

 2. Al Maktoum Bridge

 The first bridge in Dubai, Al Maktoum Bridge has undergone many modifications since it was first constructed in 1969.
 The modifications took place in 1974, 1990, 2001 and 2007 leading to the increased capacity of the bridge to accommodate vehicles, etc. The toll system on the bridge has been through a number of variations as well and Salik (road toll) has been imposed since 2008.
 It has a bascule opening mechanism which allows large ships to pass through.
-The total length of the moving bascule part is 37 metres.

 Connects: Bur Dubai and Deira, crossing Dubai Creek.
+Length of the bridge: 37 metres

 3. Al Garhoud Bridge